RareCan BioResource donor information

 We will provide details of the research projects which have made use of the samples you have donated through your Rarecan account.
 Although it will not be possible for us to give details of the results obtained for an individual donor we will provide an outline of the results obtained for the whole study- when these become available.

-Ethical approval of the RareCan Bioresource has been given by the
+Ethical approval of the RareCan Bioresource has been given by the London-Fulham Research Ethics Committee.

-If you need more information before you decide whether to take part please contact us by email on firstname.lastname@example.org, or via our website and we will be happy to phone you to discuss any questions you may have.
+If you need more information before you decide whether to take part please contact us by e-mail on email@example.com, or via our website and we will be happy to phone you to discuss any questions you may have.

 If you do not want your tissue to be used for medical research, there is no need to do anything further.

 You have the right to withdraw your consent for donation at any time after you have signed the consent form, without giving a reason.
 Your specimen will then be discarded in a lawful manner and a letter of confirmation will be sent to you.
 If you withdraw consent after the samples have been taken, it is possible that some research may have already taken place.
-It will not be possible to delete the information obtained by this research once this has occurred but any remaining tissue will be destroyed.
-If you want to withdraw your consent please email email@example.com.
+It will not be possible to delete the information obtained by this research once this has occurred, but any remaining tissue will be destroyed.
+If you want to withdraw your consent please email firstname.lastname@example.org.
 Please give your name.
-A simple statement such as ‘I want to withdraw my consent for Rarecan to use my samples’ will be sufficient for us to start this process.
+A simple statement, such as “I want to withdraw my consent for Rarecan to use my samples”, will be sufficient for us to start this process.

 Details about the laws governing the use of cells and tissues in research may be found at https://www.hta.gov.uk/faqs/donating-your-tissue-research-faqs